 Opportunities for Graduates

-As of Fall 2013, the Spalding MFA Program has 496 alumni.
+As of Fall 2013, the Spalding low-residency MFA Program has 496 alumni.
 Our alumni and students have published and produced more than 250 books/plays/films.
 For the full list, click here.
 Read on to find ways the MFA Program supports our alumni and encourages all MFAers to stay connected.

 Join MFA Program faculty, staff, and students and Alumni Association director Terry Price in July as we travel to Prague and Berlin.
 Plan now to join us in Greece in 2015 (June 24-July 6).
 We’ll spend time visiting classical antiquities in Athens and enjoying archaeological and natural wonders on the island of Crete.

 The Summer Residency in Prague and Berlin, July 10-22, 2014